vbrunell/vim/README.md

 All done!

+(If you want to use YCM, read the next section.)

 <h1>YouCompleteMe Dependencies</h1>

 To install and use YCM, you'll need cmake.
 In a terminal execute `sudo apt-get install cmake`